MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-test-environments-builds.md

 * Machines with the necessary browsers to run your tests

-With VSTS, you can define environments that have physical and virtual machines, such as Azure VMs and Azure resource groups.
+With Azure Pipelines, you can define environments that have physical and virtual machines, such as Azure VMs and Azure resource groups.
 With TFS, you can define environments using only physical machines.
 Alternatively, you can [create a virtual network isolated environment for your build-deploy-test scenarios](../targets/create-virtual-network.md).